Ketamine-Assisted Psychotherapy

 What is Ketamine?

-Ketamine is a psychoactive drug classified as a dissociative anesthetic.
-It has been used in the United States as an especially safe anesthetic in medical settings since 1970.
-It has been used off-label in sub-anesthetic doses to treat chronic pain, treatment-resistant depression, and other mental health issues for over 20 years.
+Ketamine is a psychoactive drug classified as a dissociative anesthetic. that has been used in the United States as a safe anesthetic in medical settings since 1970.
+It has been used as an off-label psychological treatment for depression and anxiety for over 20 years.

 For people suffering from treatment-resistant depression or suicidal ideation, ketamine can oftentimes provide immediate relief.
-While the antidepressant effects tend to be temporary, multiple treatments, especially those in conjunction with psychotherapy, have proven to successfully reduce symptoms in individuals with depression and other disorders.
+While the antidepressant effects tend to be temporary, multiple treatments, especially those in conjunction with psychotherapy, have the potential of reducing symptoms in individuals with depression and other psychological disorders.

 Another characteristic of ketamine is that it creates novel states of mind which facilitate psychotherapy in general.
 Ketamine at low doses creates enhanced awareness of underlying psychodynamics, habitual mental states, and unconscious coping strategies.
 Familiarity with ketamine states can teach resilience, openness, and equanimity.